ankitagitxhub/Plant-leaf-disease-detection/README.md

 Test Accuracy: ~87%

-Inference Speed: 0.1 sec per image
+Inference Speed: ~0.1 sec per image

--Key Features
+The model was able to classify diseases such as early blight, late blight, powdery mildew, leaf spot, rust, and more with strong accuracy.

+Training/validation accuracy graphs

+Confusion matrix visualization

+GUI interface (Gradio screenshot)

+Example predictions on sample images

+-Features
-Multi-class plant disease detection.
+Multi-class classification (healthy + 40+ disease types).

-Robust model using CNN + ResNet34.

-High accuracy with optimized training pipeline.

-Simple Gradio interface for real-time predictions.
+Dual-branch CNN + ResNet34 architecture for better feature learning.

+Augmented dataset for robustness.

+User-friendly interface for image upload and instant results.

+Public GitHub repo for code and documentation.

--Future Scope
+-Future Improvements
-Deploy on mobile and edge devices for offline usage.

-Integrate with drone imagery and IoT sensors.
+Optimize the model using pruning and quantization to make it deployable on mobile/IoT devices.

+Extend the system for real-time drone imagery in large farms.

+Support multiple languages in the interface for rural accessibility.

-Expand datasets for more crops and disease types.
+Expand dataset to cover more crops and region-specific diseases.

-Model optimization with pruning/quantization for faster inference.